David Kawānanakoa: Territory of Hawaii

 Following annexation, the Hawaiian Organic Act established the Territory of Hawaii.

 Kawānanakoa became one of five founders of the Democratic Party of Hawaii.

 He attended the 1900 Democratic National Convention in Kansas City, Missouri and was the first royal to attend a national presidential nominating convention, where he was successful in gaining affiliation between his party and the Democratic Party in a party vote at the convention to incorporate Hawaii.
 He voted to break a tie about inserting a plank into the convention platform regarding free silver.

 The Democrats nominated Kawānanakoa to run for the position of delegate to the United States Congress for the Territory of Hawaii in 1900.
 He placed third behind the Home Rule Party victor Robert William Wilcox and the Republican nominated Samuel Parker.
 In the subsequent election cycle, his younger brother Kūhiō (who was a former member of the Home Rule Party) joined the Republicans while the Democrats including Kawānanakoa allied with Wilcox.
 There was allegedly no animosity between the two brothers over the political differences.
-Kūhiō ended winning the election becoming the first former royal prince to serve in the United States Congress.
+Kūhiō ended up winning the election, becoming the first former royal prince to serve in the United States Congress.